 Whether you’re an artist, a collector, or just an appreciator, you’ll feel and respond to the creativity buzzing in these streets.
 Collectives like Lana Lane Studios and Fishcake incubate a wide range of artists, makers, and other creatives.

-Excellent and rare opportunity for a highly desirable '01 stack on the southeast side of the building.
+Excellent and rare opportunity for a highly desirable '10 stack corner end unit.
 The Collection was built in 2016.
-3 beds/2 baths /2 side-by-side p...
+3 beds/2 baths /2 side-by-side parking stalls with a se...

 Living the Kakaako lifestyle!
 Come home to this spacious, corner 2-bedroom, 2 bath unit in Royal Capitol Plaza.
 Recently renovated with natural quartz counter top, stainl...

 NEVER BEEN LIVED IN, rarely available studio on the second to the highest floor in desirable ‘A’ building at 801 South!
 Appliances are in new condition, as they have neve...